getlantern/nat64-test-bed/README.md

   This container implements IPv6-to-IPv4 address translation for the network using [TAYGA](http://www.litech.org/tayga/).
 Outbound IPv6 packets from the client container with the NAT64 prefix are routed to the NAT64 container, where they are translated into IPv4 packets.
 A reverse translation is performed for inbound packets destined for the client container.

 **Gateway:**
   The gateway container implements [Source Network Address Translation (SNAT)](https://www.linuxtopia.org/Linux_Firewall_iptables/x4658.html) for the network.
-This is used to ensure that all packets coming out of the network and destined for the public internet have the same source IP (the IP of the gateway container).
+This is used to ensure that all packets coming out of the network, destined for the public internet, have the same source IP (the IP of the gateway container).

   The gateway container and this SNAT behavior is actually only necessary for macOS hosts, where Docker-related networking is [quite limited](https://docs.docker.com/desktop/mac/networking/#known-limitations-use-cases-and-workarounds).
 The gateway container does serve a nice purpose on other hosts in avoiding the need for additional routing rules on the host OS (rules would be required to ensure packets destined for the NAT64 pool of IPv4 addresses go to the NAT64 container, e.g. the static routing rule defined [here](https://github.com/danehans/docker-tayga#detailed-setup)).

 **Test Server:**
   This container is not a neccessary component of the test bed; it is provided for convenience and to allow tests to run without the need to hit the public internet (assuming all images are built).

-  This container runs a server on port 80 and responds to all requests with 200 OK and a brief text body.
+  This container runs an HTTP server on port 80 and responds to all requests with 200 OK and a brief text body.
 The host name is provided as an argument to `client.dockerfile` and will resolve to the test-server's NAT64'd IPv6 address.
 If your code can hit the test server, it is working appropriately (for hosts with resolvable IPv4 addresses; things like IPv4 literals may require more advanced testing).

 # Connecting to IPv6 Hosts Directly